technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 5/Lab 5 - Develop a Contoso AI Travel assistant agent using Azure OpenAI and the Semantic Kernel SDK.md

 account to complete these steps.

-1. From **C:\LabFiles**, right click on the AITravelAgent folder and select **open with code**.
-The folder will open in VS Code.
+1. From **C:\LabFiles**, right click on the AITravelAgent folder and select **open with code** folder will open in VS Code or you can open VS code go to files and click on open folder.
+Choose the folder from lab file **AITravelAgent** and open it.

 ![](./media/add.png)

 2. In the Explorer panel, navigate to the **AITravelAgent/Starter** folder.
-Right-click the folder and select Open in Integrated Terminal.
+Right-click the folder and select **Open in Integrated Terminal**.

     ![](./media/image8.png)